securefederatedai/openfl/docs/running_the_federation.interactive_api.rst

     .. code-block:: console

        $ fx pki get-token -n <subject>
-    | :code:`-n` - subject name, fqdn for director, collaborator name for collaborator-manager or api name for api-layer node
+    | :code:`-n` - subject name, fqdn for director, collaborator name for envoy or api name for api-layer node

     Run this command on ca side, from ca folder.
 Output is a token which contains JWT (json web token) from CA server and CA root certificate concatenated together.
 This JWT have twenty-four hours time-to-live.

-4. Copy token to node side (director or collaborator-manager) by some secure channel and run certify command.
+4. Copy token to node side (director or envoy) by some secure channel and run certify command.
     .. code-block:: console

        $ fx pki certify -n <subject> -t <token>
-    | :code:`-n` - subject name, fqdn for director, collaborator name for collaborator-manager or api name for api-layer node
+    | :code:`-n` - subject name, fqdn for director, collaborator name for envoy or api name for api-layer node
     | :code:`-t` - output token from previous command
     This command call step client, to connect to CA server over https.
     Https is provided by root certificate which was copy with JWT.